Danchouvzv/ecolearn/AgriLearnNetwork-main/README.md

       <th>Event Description</th>
    </tr>
    <tr>
-      <td>GirlScript Summer of Code 2024</td>
+      <td>studentScript Summer of Code 2024</td>
-      <td>GirlScript Summer of Code is a three-month-long Open Source Program conducted every summer by GirlScript Foundation.
+      <td>StudentScript Summer of Code is a three-month-long Open Source Program conducted every summer by StudentScript Foundation.
 It is an initiative to bring more beginners to Open-Source Software Development.</td>
    </tr>

 </table>